 Are you interested in investing in a multi-family property?
 We can help you with all the in’s and out’s so you can make the purchase that is right for you!
 Let us know what you are looking for!

 Shoot us an email here, of give our office a call today!

-Fort Myers is our specialty, and Core Real Estate Properties is ready to help you buy now!
+Fort Myers is our specialty, and Core Real Estate Solutions is ready to help you buy now!